bitmxittz/Full-Comiplation-Guide/README.md

     apt-get upgrade

-If low on RAM

-swapfile:
+make swapfile if low RAM:

     dd if=/dev/zero of=/swapfile bs=1024 count=1024288